 Outside of Canada & USA: 1-604-638-5340

-Avino is primarily a silver producer from its wholly owned Avino Mine near Durango, Mexico.
+Avino is a silver producer from its wholly owned Avino Mine near Durango, Mexico.
 The Company’s silver, gold and copper production remains unhedged.
 The Company’s mission and strategy is to create shareholder value through its focus on profitable organic growth at the historic Avino Property and the strategic acquisition of the La Preciosa property.
-Avino currently controls mineral resources, as per NI 43-101, that total 290 million silver equivalent ounces, within our district scaled land package.
+Avino currently controls mineral resources, as per NI 43-101, that total 368 million silver equivalent ounces, within our district-scale land package.
 We are committed to managing all business activities in a safe, environmentally responsible, and cost-effective manner, while contributing to the well-being of the communities in which we operate.
 We encourage you to connect with us on Twitter at @Avino_ASM and on LinkedIn at Avino Silver & Gold Mines.
 To view the Avino Mine VRIFY tour, please click here.

 ON BEHALF OF THE BOARD